lsndr/moject/README.md

 app.start().catch(console.error);
 ```

-Once `app.start` is called, all your modules get initialised, dependencies resolved, and hooks invoked.
+Once `app.start` is called, all your modules get initialised and dependencies resolved.

 ## Logger